Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can happen any time of day.

 What is morning sickness?

-Morning sickness (also called nausea and vomiting of pregnancy, or NVP) is nausea (feeling sick to your stomach) and vomiting that happens in the first few months of pregnancy.
+Morning sickness (also called nausea and vomiting of pregnancy) is nausea (feeling sick to your stomach) and vomiting that happens in the first few months of pregnancy.
 Even though it's called morning sickness, it can last all day and happen any time of day.

-At least 7 in 10 pregnant women (70 percent) have morning sickness in the first trimester (first 3 months or the first 12 weeks) of pregnancy.
+At least 7 in 10 pregnant women have morning sickness in the first trimester (first 3 months) of pregnancy.
 It usually starts at about 6 weeks of pregnancy and is at its worst at about 9 weeks.
 Most women feel better in their second trimester, but some have morning sickness throughout pregnancy.
 If you have morning sickness, tell your health care provider.

 Mild morning sickness doesn’t harm you or your baby.
-But if nausea and vomiting becomes severe (called hyperemesis gravidarum), it can cause serious problems during pregnancy, and you may need to stay in the hospital for treatment.
+But if nausea and vomiting becomes severe (called hyperemesis gravidarum), it can cause serious problems during pregnancy.
+You may need to stay in the hospital for treatment.

 What is hyperemesis gravidarum?

-About 3 in 100 women (3 percent) may have a severe kind of morning sickness called hyperemesis gravidarum.
+About 3 in 100 women may have hyperemesis gravidarum.
 This is extreme, excessive nausea and vomiting during pregnancy.
 It can cause you to lose weight and become dehydrated (not have enough water in your body).
-It can start early in pregnancy and last throughout pregnancy.
+It can start early in pregnancy and last the entire pregnancy.
 If you have hyperemesis gravidarum, you need treatment to help keep you and your baby safe.

 You may be at risk for hyperemesis gravidarum if you:

 - Are pregnant with multiples (twins, triplets or more).
-Being pregnant with more than one baby may increase your risk for severe morning because you may have a large placenta and increased pregnancy hormones, like estrogen or human chorionic gonadotropin (also called HCG).
+Being pregnant with more than one baby may increase your risk for severe morning sickness because you may have a large placenta and increased pregnancy hormones.
 The placenta grows in your uterus (womb) and supplies your babies with food and oxygen through the umbilical cord.

 - Have motion sickness or migraines.
 A migraine is a severe headache that may make you sensitive to bright lights and sound.